Indigenous Strawberry Bread and its Lasting Inspiration

 Strawberries are native to America; however, records account for strawberries eaten in ancient Rome.
 The Romans believed that strawberries alleviated melancholy, fainting, and inflammation symptoms.
 In Europe during the 13th century, strawberries were not only considered medicinal (the entire fruit and plant were used as a skin tonic to treat digestive problems, gout, sunburn, and skin blemishes), but the fruit was also a sign of peace and prosperity.
 Medieval stone masons were known to carve strawberries into alters and pillars of churches as a symbol of perfection and righteousness.
 Wild strawberries grew from (modern-day) Russia to South America.

-When crafting my recipe, I was inspired by the original Indigenous recipe.
+I was inspired by the original Indigenous recipe when crafting my recipe.
 Though my strawberry bread tastes more like strawberry cake, it is one of my favorite snacks.